-491. Display - Citizenship, Home Environment, Horseless Horse, Leadership, Wildlife, and others.
+475. Display - Citizenship, Home Environment, Horseless Horse, Leadership, Wildlife, and others.

-DIVISION R - FFA AG MECHANICS
+DIVISION R - FFA AG MECHANICS Superintendent: Clint Erikson

-Superintendent: Tommy Hudson

-Displays of this department will consist basically of examples of laborsaving devices and/or examples of farm machinery and equipment which has been constructed or repaired this year.
+Displays of this department will consist of examples of labor-saving devices and/or farm machinery and equipment constructed or repaired this year.
 The work on this display must have been done by high school students in the Vocational Agricultural Shop.
+CLASSES:

-495. Metal Construction: Individual
+476. Metal Construction: Individual

-496. Wood Construction: Individual
+477. Wood Construction: Individual

-497. Chapter Display: 5 pieces of machinery or equipment or booth
+478. Chapter Display: 5 pieces of machinery, equipment, or booth